Alfred Bird: Career

-Alfred Bird registered as a pharmacist in Birmingham in 1842, having served an apprenticeship to Phillip Harris of that city.
-He was a qualified chemist and druggist and went on to open an experimental chemist's shop in Bull Street.
+Alfred Bird served a pharmacist apprenticeship to Philip Harris Ltd. in Birmingham.
+Bird became a qualified chemist and druggist.

+In 1837, Bird opened a shop in Bull Street, Birmingham, Alfred Bird, experimental chemist.

-Alfred Bird's first major invention was egg-free custard in 1837.
+In 1837, Bird's first major invention was egg-free custard.
 Alfred Bird used cornflour instead of egg to create an imitation of egg custard.
 It was originally intended only for his wife Elizabeth who had both egg and yeast allergies.
 The Birds used genuine custard when entertaining guests, but on one occasion the egg-free custard was (either by accident or design) fed to dinner guests.
 It was well received, and Alfred Bird realised that his invention had a wider use.
 Soon afterwards Alfred Bird founded 'Alfred Bird and Sons Ltd', which would go on to become the famous Bird's Custard company and brand.

+In 1842, Bird registered as a pharmacist in Birmingham.

-Bird was not content to revolutionise custard but went on to invent a baking powder in 1843 so he could make yeast-free bread for his wife.
-This formula for baking powder is essentially the same as used in modern baking powders.
+In 1843, Bird invented Bird's Fermenting Powder, a baking powder, to make yeast-free bread for his wife.
+This formula for baking powder is similar to modern baking powders.